RVAGameJams/learn2love/pages/01-07-making-functions.md

 The 2nd line is the body of our function where things happen.
 The body of the function can be many lines long.
 The body of the function could also be empty (but that's not very useful).
-On the last line of the function body we return data.
+On the last line of the function body we write `return` which tells our function to stop running and to "return" data back to the main program.
-This return statement won't end our entire program though!
-It will only tell the computer we're finishing up with our function.
 Then on the third line, we're telling the computer we're done writing our function.
 In order to use this example function, we should probably use a variable to give it a name: